Grotta di Lourdes: Features

 The Grotta di Lourdes in the Vatican is smaller than the French original but is on an appropriate scale.
 Even the surroundings of the church have been replicated.
 The spire of the Grotto which was fairly tall, was accessed by two flights of stairs, one on each side.
 However, the spire was ordered to be demolished by Pius XI for reasons of safety.
 In 1962, the two side stairways up to the spire were also demolished on orders from Pope John XXIII.
 With this change, the Grotto became a simple structure with an evocative altar and a small statue of the Immaculate.
 Below this statue there is an inscription of Mary's message to young Bernadette Soubirous (who was beatified in 1925 and canonized in 1933) of the Immaculate Conception.

 The square front courtyard of the Grotto was the venue, during the 1930s, for a papal guard of honour on the occasion of the oath-taking ceremony of new recruits joining the papal service.

 The original altar of the Lourdes Grotto in France was gifted by the Bishop of Tarbes and Lourdes Pierre-Marie Théas to Pope John XXIII in 1960 and was installed in the Grotta di Lourdes.

 Another annual event held every year on 31 May, during the conclusion of the procession, is the visit of the Pope to the Grotto in order to conduct mass.
 Pope John Paul II visited the Grotta on 31 May 2000, after which he addressed the assembled.
 Pope Benedict XVI visited the Grotta on 31 May 2011; he used to walk to the Vatican Gardens, visit the Grotto and offer prayers before the image of the Immaculate Conception.

-The structure is situated along the wall to the Torre San Giovanni.
+The structure is situated along the wall to Saint John's Tower.
 Next to the Grotto there is fountain dedicated to the invitation given by Our Lady to Bernadette and also a marble plaque which gives a history in Latin of the building of the Grotto until it was modified under the directives of John XXIII.